AI in B2B sales, end to end

 • Prioritizes outreach timing based on engagement signals and buying intent indicators

 Discovery is where most B2B deals are won or lost.
-A manager who asks the right questions, captures the right technical requirements, and communicates the right value frame during discovery creates a deal that practically closes itself.
-A manager who runs a generic discovery call and sends a standard deck creates a deal that dies in procurement.
+A manager who asks the right questions, captures the right technical requirements, and communicates the right value frame creates a deal that practically closes itself.
+A generic discovery call and a standard deck create a deal that dies in procurement.

 Prep: 20 minutes reviewing CRM notes

-Prep: AI brief delivered 15 minutes before call — company signals, role context, likely pain points, recommended questions
+Prep: AI brief delivered 15 minutes before the call: company signals, role context, likely pain points, recommended questions

 Call: 45 minutes, some requirements captured